Hawkynt/C--FrameworkExtensions/CONTRIBUTING.md

 ```

 * try to avoid methods with more than 8 parameters and using *Tuples* with more than 5 type-parameters
-* instead of using [optional values](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments) in parameters, prefer overloads (optional values are baked into [caller-site](https://stackoverflow.com/questions/30317625/does-adding-optional-parameters-change-method-signatures-and-would-it-trigger-me) and are hard to change afterwards)
+* instead of using [optional values](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments) in parameters, prefer overloads (optional values are baked into [caller-site](https://stackoverflow.com/questions/30317625/does-adding-optional-parameters-change-method-signatures-and-would-it-trigger-me) upon compilation and are hard to change afterwards)

 ``` cs
 // BAD: